Read on as we explain:

 Health & Longevity

-- Anti-Inflammatory properties: There is evidence that ketone bodies play a crucial role in reducing inflammation.
+- Anti-Inflammatory properties: There is evidence that ketones play a crucial role in reducing inflammation.
 They inhibit a specific class of proteins called inflammasones.20

 How Exogenous Ketones Work